catwrightb/Assignment3_ADA/README.md

 # Assignment3_ADA

 A persistent dynamic set is a set which maintains past versions of itself as it gets updated.
-The purpose of this group assignment is to develop an efficient data structure for a persistent dynamic set of Comparable elements.
+The purpose of this project is to develop an efficient data structure for a persistent dynamic set of Comparable elements.

 The assignment includes the following components:
   - Binary Search Tree